OlaYZen/Touch-Psm1/README.md

 # What is Touch
-Touch is an easy way to create files using Powershell, its originally from linux, unux, freebsd and osx.
+Touch is an easy way to create files using Powershell, its originally from linux, unix, freebsd and osx.

 #### example